chrisDeFouRire/bottlepay_gotest/README-test.md

 I've added simple integration tests for the CustodianSvc in `service/custodianSvc_test.go`.
 They require the mock service to be running on localhost:9999 though.

+## Enrich the model package

+To answer requests, I need filter and aggregation functions.
+I've chosen to put them in the model package as these functions relate directly to the model.

+I've added an AssetList type to make it easier to handle Asset lists when adding Assets or Transactions.
+I've also added TransactionType's to make it easier to filter transactions.

+Also I've added simple unit tests in `model/aggregation_test.go`.

 ## Add an HTTP route to aggregate the custodians data

 I first need to identify and authenticate the user before aggregating his data.